-- o Agribusinesses such as more processing of the Shire's agricultural produce, - Value-adding agricultural opportunities such as branding, process and packaging or biotechnologies, - o Proximity of research institutes such as University of New England and CSIRO, and - Taking advantage of existing assets around Uralla, including its supply of industrial land and transport access through the highway for transport and logistics industries.
+- Agribusinesses such as more processing of the Shire's agricultural produce, - Value-adding agricultural opportunities such as branding, process and packaging or biotechnologies, - Proximity of research institutes such as University of New England and CSIRO, and - Taking advantage of existing assets around Uralla, including its supply of industrial land and transport access through the highway for transport and logistics industries.

 Agribusiness sustains much of the local economies of Uralla.
 Diversification has helped to expand agricultural activities, businesses and industries, making agribusiness one of the most important economic sectors.
 The agribusiness sector will grow with better recognition, protection and expansion of the agricultural supply chain.
-As an example, niche segments such as the goat industry in the Shire have diversified into value adding of goat products.